Occasional Use Notices

 Occasional Use Notice Activity and Occasional Use Notice Complaints

-Should you wish to complain about an occasional use notice or occasional use notice holder within the area of Daventry District Council, click on this link for contact details.
+Should you wish to complain about an occasional use notice or occasional use notice holder within the area of West Northants Council (Daventry Area), click on this link for contact details.

 Service Complaints, Appeals, Failed Application Redress, Other Redress and Local Government Ombudsman